cuappdev/all-in-backend/README.md

 Daniel Weiner
 Daisy Chang

+Make sure at least Java 17 is installed
+Run mvn -N wrapper:wrapper
+Install pre-commit using 'pip instsall pre-commit'

-Make sure at least Java 17 and at least Maven 3.5 are installed To start the app, run 'zsh start.sh' in the root directory (if on Mac)
+To start the app, run 'zsh start.sh' in the root directory (if on Mac)